thawkin3/pokedex-slash-graphql/README.md

-# Pokedex with Slash GraphQL
+# Pokédex with Slash GraphQL

-Pokedex React app implemented with a Slash GraphQL backend.
+Pokédex React app implemented with a Slash GraphQL backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).